SoLuutions/va-pro-demo/README.md

 ## Deployment

-This application can be deployed on Railway or similar platforms:
+This application can be deployed on Vercel, Netlify, Railway, or similar platforms:

-1. Push code to GitHub
+1. Push code to your chosen platform
-2. Connect repository to Railway
-3. Configure environment variables in Railway dashboard:
-   - `REDIS_URL` - Your Redis connection URL
-   - `DATABASE_URL` - (Optional) PostgreSQL connection URL for future use
-4. Railway will automatically build and deploy

-**Current State**:
-- The frontend is fully functional and stores all data in browser localStorage
-- The Express backend provides Redis API endpoints but they are not currently integrated with the frontend
-- Only `REDIS_URL` is actively used by the backend; `DATABASE_URL` is configured but unused
-- For production deployment with server-side persistence, frontend components would need to be updated to call the backend API instead of using localStorage
+2. Set build command: `npm run build`
+3. Set start/preview command: `npm start`
+4. Deploy - no environment variables or databases required

+**Note**: The app uses localStorage for all data storage, so it works without any backend database configuration.
+The Express server runs alongside Vite but doesn't require any database connections.

 ## Browser Support